-This is part two of my Kitchen Equipment series where I’ll cover the best small appliances that can take your home cooking to the next level.
+This is part two of my Kitchen Equipment series where I’ll cover the best small kitchen appliances that can take your home cooking to the next level.
 In most cases, these are the exact tools that I use in my kitchen every day.
 It seems every week there’s a new fancy kitchen appliance on the market but most of them will just take up precious cupboard space and hardly see the light of day.
 Here, I’ve narrowed it down to the absolute essentials.

 This list covers all the small appliances from toasters through to food processors.
 Don’t forget to check part one to learn all about knives, boards and graters too.